mathandy/simple-imshow/README.rst

 * `imread` should be fast.

-* I'd like to keep required dependencies limited to common ones available through pip (e.g. no reliance opencv)
+* I'd like to keep required dependencies limited to common ones available through pip (e.g. no requirement for opencv)

 * It'd be nice if `imshow` could refresh quickly enough support video feeds.
 In my experience matplotlib figures will not though (I do not know matplotlib well though).